Thishara-Herath/Thishara-Herath/README.md

 ## 👩‍💻 About Me

 Hi there!
-I'm a software engineering undergraduate with a growing passion for creating clean, efficient, and impactful software.
-My journey in software development has given me hands-on experience with languages like Java, C++, PHP, and JavaScript, as well as web technologies like HTML, CSS, and Bootstrap.
-I also have experience working with MySQL databases.
+I'm a Software Engineering undergraduate with a strong interest in learning new technologies and continuously developing my skills.
+I'm passionate about expanding my knowledge and exploring new areas of software development.
+With a focus on personal and professional growth, I'm eager to take on challenges that will help me advance my career.
+I'm currently seeking an internship to gain hands-on experience and further my development as a software engineer.

 🌟 What I Do